-Primary Care Services' fees are updated July 1 of each year and are reimbursed at one hundred percent (100%) of the Medicare Physician Fee Schedule in effect as of January 1 of each year.
+Enhanced primary Care Services' fees are reimbursed at one hundred percent (100%) of the Medicare Physician Fee Schedule in effect as of January 1, 2020.
 All rates are published at https://medicaid.ms.gov/providers/fee-schedules-and-rates/#.

 Physician services not otherwise covered by the State Plan but determined to be medically necessary for EPSDT beneficiaries are reimbursed according to the methodology described above.